kyma-project/nats-manager/docs/user/troubleshooting/03-05-nats-troubleshooting.md

 If the cluster appears healthy, you can inspect the JetStream components directly using the [NATS CLI](https://github.com/nats-io/natscli).

-1. Ensure that you have access to the NATS server (see [Acquiring NATS Server System Account Credentials](https://kyma-project.io/#/nats-manager/user/10-nats-server-system-events)).
+1. Ensure that you have access to the NATS server (see [Accessing the NATS Server Using CLI](https://github.com/kyma-project/nats-manager/blob/main/docs/user/01-10-access-nats-server.md)).

-1. Port-forward to a NATS Pod:
+2. Port-forward to a NATS Pod:

    ```bash
    kubectl -n kyma-system port-forward svc/eventing-nats 4222
    ```

-2. Verify that the `kyma` stream exists.
+3. Verify that the `kyma` stream exists.

    ```bash
          $ nats stream ls